ScryEngineering/scrygroup.com/content/tutorial-pages/2018-09-30/python-mro.md

 TODO: super

+There's a function called [`super`](https://docs.python.org/3/library/functions.html#super) that gives you the ability to call the next class up in the MRO without having to specify it by name.

-Super calls the next method along in the MRO chain.
+Super calls the *next* method along in the MRO chain.
-Note that this is NOT necessarily the same as the superclass.
+Note that this is *NOT* necessarily the same as the superclass.

 The [Dylan language](https://en.wikipedia.org/wiki/Dylan_(programming_language)), which influenced Python's MRO development, refers to this as [the `next-method` function](https://opendylan.org/books/drm/Method_Dispatch#XREF-858) which more clearly explains what it does.